Rich in loose parts, colors and textures, Autumn outdoor activities are endless fun for kids and encourage them to spend even more time outside.

 Check out our rock collection worksheet if you need more specific direction.

-plant bulbs for spring:
+plant bulbs for the spring

 Planting bulbs in the fall is a great way to learn the value of planning ahead.
 With many flowers not blooming until Spring, we can practice patience!
 Think about where you want the flowers to appear, dig up the dirt, and plant the bulbs.
 Fingers in soil is a wonderful sensory experience!

-look for symmetry in nature:
+look for symmetry in nature

 Starting with leaves that you find, look for symmetry.
 If you draw a line down the middle, are the left and the right sides the same?
 What else do you see around you that is symmetrical? (hint: look at flowers, insects, nuts).